Ferdinand Sinaga: PSM Makassar (loan)

-In 2022, Ferdinand signed a contract with Indonesian Liga 1 club PSM Makassar, on loan from Persis Solo.
+On 4 January 2022, Sinaga signed a contract with Indonesian Liga 1 club PSM Makassar, on loan from Persis Solo.
 He made his league debut on 8 January 2022 in a match against Madura United at the Ngurah Rai Stadium, Denpasar.
+On 25 Match 2022, Sinaga scored his first league goal for PSM Makassar, scoring the winning goal in a 1–0 over Persiraja Banda Aceh, this victory also saved PSM Makassar from the relegation zone.
+During the rest of 2021–22 Liga 1, he made 13 league appearances and scored one goal for PSM Makassar.
+With his loan status having expired, he decided return to Persis Solo.